 The actor Riz Ahmed trained himself for eight months learning to play the drums and to use American Sign Language.
 Furthermore, Marder insisted that shooting had to take place chronologically, in order to allow the actors to be better able to express their characters’ evolution.

 The crew was meticulous from both artistic and technical perspectives.
 For example, in spite of the low budget, Marder chose to shoot with 35 mm film.
 Moreover, also because of the central theme, Sound of Metal shows particular care in the sound-making process.
-The viewer, through the use of the sound, can empathize with Ruben.
+The viewer, through the use of sound, can empathize with Ruben.
 There is no fear in showing utter silence when he can’t hear, as well as flooding the viewer with noise when they play gigs.

 But the sound design is more intricate than that.
-Volumes, transitions, background noises take part in building the realism of Ruben’s experience.
-Marder stated that the sound mixing alone took 23 weeks; hisses, crackles, and muffled sounds play a leading role in a film where dialogue is stripped down to the bare necessary.
+Volumes, transitions, and background noises take part in building the realism of Ruben’s experience.
+Marder stated that the sound mixing alone took 23 weeks; hisses, crackles, and muffled sounds play a leading role in a film where dialogue is stripped down to the bare necessities.

 In the end, Sound of Metal’s search for artistic perfection takes the viewer on a trip into the discovery of deafness.
-A journey devoid of piety and sensationalism, but rich in empathy towards a man in search of stillness and peace.
+A journey devoid of piety and sensationalism, but rich in empathy toward a man in search of stillness and peace.